22.7 C

 2. Excessive Grooming or Shedding

 Grooming is normal behavior, especially in cats, but excessive licking or biting can signal something deeper.
-Pets under stress often overgroom as a way to self-soothe.
+As a form of self-soothing, stressed pets frequently overgroom.
 You may even notice bald patches or irritated skin.

 Dogs may lick their paws raw, while cats may spend hours obsessively cleaning a specific area.